Yes, there are monitor lizards in Bangkok, Thailand

-I’d never seen a monitor lizard in Bangkok up close and personal until I came home from work early one afternoon just in time to see the security guards at my apartment building in Bangkok unceremoniously shoving a small one into a sack.
+In fact, I had never seen a monitor lizard in Bangkok up close and personal, until I came home from work early one afternoon just in time to see the security guards at my apartment building in Bangkok unceremoniously shoving a small one into a sack.

-After all, they eat chicken, snakes, fish, rats and birds primarily, so a small dog isn’t that much different.
+After all, they eat chicken, snakes, fish, rats and birds primarily, so a small dog or cat really is not that much different.

 Interestingly, in Thailand too, one of the worst things you can call anyone is the Thai word for monitor lizard or “ihea”.
 Technically just meaning ‘monitor lizard’ it also has the connotation of being as bad as the American term “motherf*cker”.

-Thai kids delight in using it, of course, as it’s very very bad in Thailand.
+Thai kids delight in using it, of course, as it is a very very bad thing to say.

-Watch the short video below of a monitor lizard in Lumphini Park in Bangkok, just to see how big they are.
-Yep, they’re pretty big.
+Watch the short video below of a monitor lizard in Lumphini Park in Bangkok, just to see how big they can get.
+Yep, they are pretty big.